Greater Austria proposal: Context

 Under Metternich, the Austrian international policy had dual alignment, a partnership with Prussia through German Confederation and an understanding with Hungary internally.
 After the Hungarian revolution of 1848, the second arrangement was shattered.
 On the German side the tide initially turned to Austrian favor, from kleindeutsch to großdeutsch with Austria coming close to "undoubted predominance in Germany".
 Historians are undecided on whether Schwarzenberg's ideas of an empire from Adriatic Sea to the Baltic constituted real plans or were just a window dressing for continuation of the Metternich's policies.
 Regardless, the Crimean War exposed the weakness of Austria's position of non-alignment with either East or West.
-In this war, Austria took a stand against Russia, yet faired poorly with no support from the Confederation few years later during the Second Italian War of Independence.
+In this war, Austria took a stand against Russia, yet fared poorly with no support from the Confederation few years later during the Second Italian War of Independence.
 Under these circumstances, Austria badly needed support of Germany, so plans for subordination of the latter were not realistic anymore.